PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 # BS PAYONE Payment for plentymarkets 7

+**Hinweis: The Distribution in Plentymarkets system is controlled by PSG Projektmanagement GmbH.
+[Click here for Registration](https://www.psg-projektmanagement.de/bs-payone/)**

 Payment with BS PAYONE convinces

 One solution, one partner, one contract: simple & efficient.
 Technical handling and financial services from a single